biowdl/sequence-classification/docs/index.md

 column name | function
 ---|---
 sample | sample ID
 library | library ID.
 These are the libraries that are sequenced.
-Usually there is only one library per sample readgroup | readgroup ID.
+Usually there is only one library per sample. readgroup | readgroup ID.
 Usually a library is sequenced on multiple lanes in the sequencer, which gives multiple fastq files (referred to as readgroups).
 Each readgroup pair should have an ID.
 R1| The fastq file containing the first reads of the read pairs.
 R1_md5 | Optional: md5sum for the R1 file.